DUCK AND MUSHROOM RAGÙ

 img_4595

-A couple of days later I used the leftover sauce with the stock made from the duck carcase/carcass ( water, onion, carrot, celery, whole peppercorns and salt) and some mushrooms to make a risotto, and this tasted exceptionally good.
+The beauty of Sicilian cuisine is that it’s always evolving, while still holding onto its tradition and a couple of days later I used the leftover sauce with the stock made from the duck carcase/carcass ( water, onion, carrot, celery, whole peppercorns and salt) and some mushrooms to make a risotto, a beautifully rich and flavorful dish.

 img_4597